ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Directives/repeat.md

 ### Basic

 Use the `Repeat` directive as an extension of Angular's `NgFor` to iterate over a fixed number of iterations.
+The [`TrackByFunction`](https://angular.io/api/core/TrackByFunction) is automatically set to efficiently iterate.

 ```ts
 import { Component } from '@angular/core';